How and why EasyOS is different

 BootManager, VersionControl, EasyContainers,

-pup_event, BluePup
+pup_event, BluePup,

-and EasyShare. |
+and EasyJWM. |

 Non-standard hierarchies |